usc-isi-i2/linked-maps/README.md

 ```
 python main.py -d maps_bray -c config.json -r -o /tmp/line_seg.jl
 ```
-will produce the files: `/tmp/line_seg.geom.jl` (geometry), `/tmp/line_seg.seg.jl` (segments), `/tmp/line_seg.rel.jl` (relations).
+will produce the files: `/tmp/line_seg.geom.jl` (geometry), `/tmp/line_seg.seg.jl` (segments) and `/tmp/line_seg.rel.jl` (relations).

 ## Geo-linking

 In this task we link the extracted segments from the processed historical maps to additional knowledge bases on the web (a task of geo-entity matching).
-We utilize a reverse-geocoding service (`OpenStreetMap`) to map the resulting segments to instances on the semantic web (`LinkedGeoData`). "geometry" `jl` file as input, and produces an additional `jl` file holding the `URI`s of the distant instances we captured.
+We utilize a reverse-geocoding service (`OpenStreetMap`) to map the resulting segments to instances on the semantic web (`LinkedGeoData`).
+The following script takes a "geometry" `jl` file as input, and produces an additional `jl` file holding the `URI`s of the distant instances we captured.

 How to run:
 ```